MaxiGarcia13/my_posts/posts/the_lifecycles_vuejs.md

 Go to [demo](https://codesandbox.io/s/eager-cache-7w7si9?file=/src/components/error-boundary.vue)

 ## Conclusion
 It’s important to understand how the life cycle and the component works and how you can use it.
-You can improve the performance of your component by avoiding unnecessarries renders and create more robust components.
+You can improve the performance of your component by avoiding unnecessary renders and create more robust components.

 If you want to know more about life-cycle you can go to the official documentation of: